KonstantinDjairo/joycond/README.md

 5. `sudo systemctl enable --now joycond`

 # Usage
-When a joy-con or pro controller is connected via bluetooth or USB, the player LEDs should start blinking periodically.
+When a Joy-Con or Pro Controller is connected via bluetooth or USB, the player LEDs should start blinking periodically.
 This signals that the controller is in pairing mode.

-For the pro controller, pressing both triggers will "pair" it.

-For the pro controller, pressing Plus and Minus will pair it as a virtual controller.
-This is useful when using Steam.
+Pro Controllers will pair automagically in this fork, no button inputs needed.
+The LEDs should flash once or twice briefly before showing the player indicator.

 With the joy-cons, to use a single contoller alone, hold ZL and L at the same time (ZR and R for the right joy-con).
 Alternatively, hold both S triggers at once.